Katello/katello-installer/modules/postgresql/README.md

 Whether to grant the ability to create new roles with this role.
 Defaults to `false`.

 ####`login`
 Whether to grant login capability for the new role.
-Defaults to `false`.
+Defaults to `true`.

 ####`inherit`
 Whether to grant inherit capability for the new role.
 Defaults to `true`.